A Bitcoin ATM is a regulated fintech business. The operator manages cash, crypto liquidity, security, software, the location, and customer support.

 Comment

-The cost depends on foot traffic in the venue, the machine's visibility and the settlement model: rent, revenue share or a mixed option.
+The cost depends on foot traffic in the venue, machine visibility, and the settlement model: rent, revenue share, or a mixed option.

 Cash handling and insurance300–2,000 CHF / month+